-After six years of work and prayer, BJU is bringing back baseball and introducing lacrosse to its spring sports lineup.
-The addition of these teams is part of the BJU Bruins’ pursuit of NCAA Division III membership.
+After six years of work and prayer, BJU is bringing back baseball to its spring sports lineup.
+The addition is part of the BJU Bruins’ pursuit of NCAA Division III membership.

 Following a Dream

 Since he came to BJU, director of athletics Dr. Neal Ring looked forward to starting a baseball program.
 “When I first got hired, baseball was on my list of things to do, and coach [Brent] Casteel was on my prayer list,” says Ring.
 “I prayed for almost six years so God would allow him [Casteel] to come and start a baseball program.”

 Not long after the approval of the new programs, Ring was able to hire Casteel as head coach for the baseball team.
 Casteel is a BJU alumnus with years of experience on the field.
 At age 19, he was signed to play professionally with the Chicago Cubs and has pursued the game in different avenues even after his playing years.

 Recruiting with a Vision

 As head coach of the baseball program, Casteel’s main concern is recruitment.
 The baseball team should generate 25 to 30 new students, but not having existing stats, equipment or a home field complicates the recruitment process.
 It’s hard to sell a vision.
 “You need student athletes who are willing to, in a sense, take a little bit of a risk,” says Ring.
 The coaches are looking for athletes with a “pioneering spirit,” willing to set a foundation.

 Sharing a Field